Stealthy Communication over Adversarially Jammed Multipath Networks: Overwrite Jamming

-Lemma~\ref{lemma:ratio} is the crux of our proof.
-It is relatively straightforward to show that on expectation the ratio between the numerator and the denominator in~\eqref{eq:face} is a decaying function of $n$.
-One can use the Chernoff bound to concentrate $| m:\xj(m)=\xj \big|$, since the generation of each codeword is independent.
-However, it is trickier to concentrate the numerator because of the complicated dependencies among different codewords.
-To solve this problem, we construct a function with small {\it Lipschitz coefficients}, and apply the {\it McDiarmid's inequality}~\cite{mcdiarmid1989method}.
-A detailed proof can be found in Appendix~\ref{proof:reliability}.
+Lemma~\ref{lemma:ratio} is the crux of our proof, and is formally proved in Appendix~\ref{proof:reliability}.
+Although showing that on expectation the left-hand side (LHS) of~\eqref{eq:face} is a decaying function of $n$ is relatively straightforward, it is much trickier to prove that the probability that the LHS of~\eqref{eq:face} is a decaying function of $n$ is super-exponentially close to one (which is essential for taking a union bound over exponentially many $\x_J$ and $\y_J$ in the next step).
+This is because one cannot apply many standard concentration inequalities (such as the Chernoff bound and the Hoeffding's inequality) to the numerator in~\eqref{eq:face} owing to the dependence issue.
+To circumvent this dependence issue, we first represent the numerator in~\eqref{eq:face} by a function $F(\cdot)$ (to be defined in~\eqref{eq:f} of Appendix~\ref{proof:reliability}) of a subset of codewords, and then apply the McDiarmid's inequality to concentrate the numerator.

-We also need to take a {\it union bound} over exponentially many $\xj$ and $\y_{\J}$.
-This implies no matter which typical $\xj$ is received and which $\y_{\J}$ is overwritten by James, the induced probability of error is always bounded from above by $\varepsilon'_n$.
-By applying Lemma~\ref{lemma:ratio} and the union bound, with probability $1-2^{-\omega(n)}$, we can bound~\eqref{eq:ten} from above by
+By taking a {\it union bound} over exponentially many $\y_{\J}$ and typical $\xj$, we have that no matter which typical $\xj$ is received and which $\y_{\J}$ is overwritten by James, the induced probability of error is always bounded from above by $\varepsilon'_n$.
+Therefore, with probability $1-2^{-\omega(n)}$, the first term of~\eqref{eq:ten} can be bounded from above by